ericharper1/Rust-Homework-1/README.md

 # Modexp

-This is a command-line calculator that calculates an exponential modulo some number
+This is a command-line calculator that calculates an exponential modulo some number.

 ## Usage